oskarrough/codesandnotes/content/Performance/optimizing-css-performance.md

 title: Optimizing CSS performance
 ---

 In short, don't worry too much about your selectors.
-Unless you're rendering 1000 items with box-shadows, gradients, animations and crazy hover effects they are all fast enough - including the * selector.
+Unless you're rendering 1000 items with box-shadows, gradients, animations and annoying hover effects they are all fast enough - including the * selector.
 What you should worry about is janky performance when scrolling, heavy CSS transforms and animations.
 Box-shadows and filters.

 That being said, what you _really_ should be spending your time optimizing is not the CSS but your heavy images, too many file requests which could be concatenate, your server setup and database queries etc.